-A. Initial Notification.
-Upon receipt of a telephonic complaint, office visit, or written complaint, determine

-- 1) Collect and record as much information as possible from the complainant. - 2) Assess whether it can be immediately resolved, whether it warrants further action by GACA, or whether it should be referred. - B. GACA Activity Report.
+- A. Initial Notification.
+Upon receipt of a telephonic complaint, office visit, or written complaint, determine the nature of the complaint. - 1) Collect and record as much information as possible from the complainant. - 2) Assess whether it can be immediately resolved, whether it warrants further action by

+GACA, or whether it should be referred.

+B. GACA Activity Report.
 Open a GAR record and insert all information received from the complainant. (see paragraph 13.2.1.1 for GAR codes)